r0zetta/collaborative_filtering/README.md

 In both cases, once the data had been collected, retweet interactions between accounts were processed out of the raw Tweet objects in the form account_retweeting - account_being_retweeted - number_of_retweets_observed.
 Account names were anonymized by replacing the Twitter user's screen_name with an anonymized name in the form user_XXXXXX.
 This data was then written to disk as a csv in the form Source,Target,Weight - allowing it to be directly imported into gephi (https://gephi.org) for graph visualization purposes.
 Both datasets can be found in this repository under UK2019/anonymized_interactions.csv and US2020/anonymized_interactions.csv.

+# Caveats

+The data we're working with is fixed - it's a snapshot collected over a short period of time.

+The data also only includes interactions between a limited number of accounts (those that interacted with the small number of users queried during the data collection process).

+One may view this experiment as a series of "what-if" experiments, which demonstrate how recommendations in the system would have changed if retweet activity had been different to the originally recorded behaviour.

+The algorithms demonstrated in this notebook were implemented by me and are intentionally simple.

+Social network recommendation methodology is likely based on similar principles as demonstrated here (i.e. collaborative filtering, plus some additional logic), but may utilize other available information such as:
+- which accounts the user is following or being followed by
+- metrics related to content a user viewed and how long they viewed that content for
+- hashtags the user has included in their posts
+- accounts the user has tagged in their posts
+- accounts the user has replied to
+- likes (which are not available via the Twitter API)
+- the user's geographical region
+- the user's language settings
+- and so on.